Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Simulation and Experimental Results

 \subsubsection{Analyses of the results}

 The testing scenario requires the vehicle to track a reference path (black line in Fig.~\ref{fig_ScenarioII}) while avoiding collisions with static and moving obstacles.

-As seen in TABLE~\ref{table:MetricsComparisonII}, VF-LPC has the lowest motion control cost $J_{\rm{ML}}$.
-The computational cost of VF-LPC is lower than that of MPC-CBF, LMPCC and RHRL-KDP, and it generates the shortest path.
+As seen in TABLE~\ref{table:MetricsComparisonII}, VF-LPC has the lowest motion control cost $J_{\rm{MC}}$.
+The computational cost of VF-LPC is lower than that of MPC-CBF, LMPCC, RHRL-KDP, and CFS, and it generates the shortest trajectory and has the least completion time.
 As VF-LPC employs a linear time-invariant Koopman-based vehicle dynamic model to optimize the nonlinear optimal motion planning problem based on the scheme of Eb-RHRL, the computational time is the least.
-However, the MPC-based methods and RHRL-KDP require online solving of nonlinear optimization problems, resulting in a greater computational burden.
+However, the MPC-based methods and RHRL-KDP require online solving of nonlinear optimization problems, resulting in a computational burden.

-The adopted deep Koopman model is designed for real-time optimal planning and control of intelligent vehicles.
-Therefore, we demonstrate its effectiveness by showcasing the position and velocity error between the vehicle and the reference path during the task completion process.
-The simulation results are illustrated in Fig.~\ref{fig_Vel_Error_with_Dis}.
-As depicted in the upper subfigure, within the obstacle-free region ($0$-$70$ m), the vehicle exhibits minimal velocity deviation, even when encountering obstacles with a reduction in velocity due to velocity planning.
-After avoiding the obstacle, the vehicle quickly regains its desired velocity.
-In the bottom subfigure, within the obstacle-free region, the vehicle demonstrates a minor tracking error (about $0.1 \rm{m}$) in following the desired path.
-This observation underscores the VF-LPC's commendable safety control performance.